Residence Permit in Gibraltar

 Citizens of EU countries may live and work in Gibraltar based on a six-month residence visa followed by a five-year residence permit.
 Foreign citizens from non-EU countries fall under the regulations of the Immigration Control Ordinance when applying for a Gibraltar residence visa.
 Those obtaining a residence permit for Gibraltar are not required to live in the country.
-Foreign citizens holding a Gibraltar work permit are also granted residence permit for variable periods of time depending on the work they render.
+Foreign citizens holding a Gibraltar work permit are also granted residence permits for variable periods of time depending on the work they render.

 Types of Gibraltar residence permits